top of page

 • Repetitive movements

-• Poor posture while practising
+• Poor posture while practicing

 • Inadequate rest and recovery